In most cases, we do not allow our members to remain anonymous to us.

 If you feel you need this level of protection, please contact us, taking appropriate privacy precautions with respect to your correspondence.
 Be sure to explain where you live, what you want to host, and why you feel hosting the material anonymously is the only way to guarantee your safety.
 Be very specific; you will need to explain your situation in enough detail so we can make an informed decision.
 We may, in our sole discretion, decide to waive the contact information requirement in exchange for periodic reviews of your site content by NearlyFreeSpeech.NET personnel to verify that your usage of the service is consistent with your claims.
 Please be aware that even if we approve your request, paying anonymously is extremely difficult.

-We regret we are not able to provide anonymous hosting to residents of the United States under any circumstances.
+We are not able to provide anonymous hosting to residents of the United States under any circumstances.

 Please don't attempt to circumvent our restrictions on anonymous hosting by using fake contact information.
 Sooner or later we'll figure it out and terminate your membership.
 And, since you gave us fake information, we won't even be able to give you a refund.